katiestar99/ansible/docs/docsite/rst/reference_appendices/faq.rst

 target machine.
 To mitigate this risk:

-* set bulk variables at a level of precedence greater than ``host facts`` in the order of precedence found in :ref:`ansible_variable_precedence` (the example above is safe because play vars take precedence over facts)
+* set bulk variables at a level of precedence greater than ``host facts`` in the order of precedence found in :ref:`assible_variable_precedence` (the example above is safe because play vars take precedence over facts)
 * disable the :ref:`inject_facts_as_vars` configuration setting to prevent fact values from colliding with variables (this will also disable the original warning)